 A group called the Roundtable on Sustainable Palm Oil (RSPO) was formed in 2003.
 To get those in the palm oil industry to work together to do this.
 Members of the group are given strict guidelines about how they produce their palm oil.
 By establishing harsh production standards for all stages of manufacturing.
 This certification allows companies to demonstrate that oil palm plantations don’t need to grow at the expense of rainforests or human rights.

 Another important point in producing palm oil is the location of the plantations.
-Instead of the continuation of burning down rainforest to establish new plantations.
+Instead of the continuation burning down rainforests to establish new plantations.
 These new plantations can be established on already degraded land.
 These areas already contain little biodiversity due to their state.
 This means that the transformation into palm oil plantations will have much fewer negative effects than when healthy rainforest is replaced.

 Your favourite brand